ä»Šă™ăăƒ—ăƒŹă‚€

 • Ty was nominated for Best New Journalist at the Australian IT Journalism awards, but he has only ever won one thing.
 As a youth, he was awarded a free session for the photography studio at a local supermarket.

-See full bio So, which is the best AV receiver for you?
+See full bio Which is the best AV receiver for you?
 I’ve tested the most popular models between $500 and $2,000 to help you find the best AV receivers 2024 has to offer.
+If you’re on a tight budget, with Prime Day Deals now underway, many of the below picks are seeing significant savings.

 Best AV receivers of 2024